 “I actually took about 5 or 6 months off after college, because I was burnt out.
 College athletics doesn’t really train you to deal with that.
 ‘Go for as much as you can, score as many points as you can’, and then…off with you!
 So, I took some time off, then decided to come back, which was a challenge. “

-Riley had known her current coach, Christopher Richardson, during her time at college.
-Since they were located in the same vicinity in California, they decided to work together after graduation.
+Riley had known coach Christopher Richardson during her time at college.
+Finding themselves in the same vicinity in California, they decided to work together after Riley’s graduation.